Blablux/azimuth/README.md

 Faustus is a small python script to automatically crop mobile screenshots to remove the notification bar and the virtual buttons.

-The script doesn't do much right now, as it is more a sandbox for (re)learning Python programming.
+The script doesn't do much right now, as it is more a sandbox for me to (re)learn Python programming.

 ## Required modules